lao8n/leet_algos/data_structures/graph.md

 Time complexity (Fibonacci heap) = O(E + V logV)  with O(logV) to extract min element and O(1) key decreasing operation Space complexity = O(V) vertices in data structure Note = don't need deletable heap, as can just keep adding new nodes

+Dijkstra's algorithm = bfs with heap
+1. build adjacency list of neighbours
+2. build map of cost of path initialized to MAXINT
+3. build heap of neighbours
+4. do bfs on
+Time complexity = O(E + E logV) for binary heap rather than O(E V) for bfs Space complexity = O(E + V)
+Note = only works on weighted graphs with non-negative weights